Compass card (British Columbia)

 The Compass card is a contactless smart card automated fare collection system used primarily for public transit in Metro Vancouver, British Columbia, Canada.
 Compass card readers were first implemented as a beta in September 2013.
 Due to delays, full implementation to the general public began in August 2015.
 The system is operated by Cubic Transportation Systems and is managed by TransLink, the transportation authority for the region.

 Compass cards and tickets have been required for all trips taken by SkyTrain, SeaBus, and West Coast Express since April 8, 2016.
 By June 2016, TransLink reported that more than 915,000 customers had switched to using Compass, which included 95% of customers who could have used other fare media such as cash or paper-based FareSaver tickets.

 Riders are able to purchase Compass cards and add fare value online, by phone, or at Compass vending machines located at SeaBus terminals, SkyTrain stations, and West Coast Express stations.
 Compass vending machines are also available at 18 participating London Drugs retail store locations.

 Overview

-Users start by obtaining a Compass card from one of the vending machines located at SkyTrain, SeaBus, or West Coast Express stations, then add value to the card online, by phone, or directly at the vending machines.
-In late October 2015, cards became available from Compass vending machines at London Drugs stores.
-A card can be purchased at the customer service counter in any of these stores.
-Compass cards are also available for purchase wherever previous forms of transit fare media were available.
+Users start by obtaining a Compass card, which requires a $6 refundable deposit, from one of the Compass vending machines located at SkyTrain, SeaBus, or West Coast Express stations, then add value to the card online, by phone, or directly at the vending machines.
+Compass cards are also available for purchase online, at London Drugs retail locations, and at various convenience stores.

-The current stored value for a card is available by submitting the Compass card number at the Compass website.
-These pages are not adapted to mobile device access and are not linked from the TransLink website.
-The Compass card number is not machine readable and must be submitted manually.
-If the user logs in, a history of usage and stored value can be viewed.

-Once users obtain a Compass card with an adequate pass or an amount of stored value, they can tap in to enter a bus or transit station and tap out as they leave (except for buses).
-Tapping involves lightly touching the Compass card flat against a card reader.

-Depending on the type of transit mode and vehicle the tap process differs slightly: